While it’s common for brands to ‘re-release’ basketball silhouettes, few actually get the retro treatment from the public.

 The Bred XI features the typical setup for Air Jordan X1s.
 You get a full-length Air unit in the midsole, which bends and flexes.
 Nylon strips stretch across the midfoot upper, doubling as shoelaces.

-This Varsity Red and black and white version combines premium tumbled leather with Microfiber suede for a timeless look.
+This Varsity Red and black and white version combine premium tumbled leather with Microfiber suede for a timeless look.

 The all-black upper features patent leather with an iridescent sheen at the base, along with a red Jumpman logo at the ankle.
 Adding to the classic look are the white midsole and red translucent outsole.

-- Breathable padded mesh and leather upper provides stability and support
+- Breathable padded mesh and leather upper provide stability and support

 - Carbon fiber shank plate